|Content Provider||Minnesota Zoo 2011-12 Honorable Mention, 2012-13|

 Phone: (952) 431-9522

-"Engineering for Animals: Exhibit Design and Beyond" and "Engineering from Animals: The Science of Biomimicry" are the first and second parts of the Minnesota Zoo's three-part series exploring the intersection between engineering and the animal world.
+This program, as well as "Engineering by Animals: Inventive Nature" and "Engineering from Animals: The Science of Biomimicry" make up a three-part series exploring the intersection between engineering and the animal world.

-Audiences are free to book these two currently-available programs together or individually.
+Audiences are free to book these three programs together (buy two, get one free!) or individually.

 |Target Audience||Education: Grade(s): 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, Parent, Adult Learners, Community Groups, Public Library: Library Patrons|